apache/mxnet/example/distributed_training-horovod/README.md

 ```bash
 $ pip install mxnet
 ```
 **Note**: There is a [known issue](https://github.com/horovod/horovod/issues/884) when running Horovod with MXNet on a Linux system with GCC version 5.X and above.
 We recommend users to build MXNet from source following this [guide](https://mxnet.incubator.apache.org/install/build_from_source.html) as a workaround for now.
+Also mxnet-mkl package in 1.4.0 release does not support Horovod.

 ## Install Horovod
 ```bash